Kasur: Kheshgi Dynasty

 Kasur was established as a city by the Kheshgi tribe of Pashtuns from Kabul who had migrated to the region in 1525 from Afghanistan during the reign of Babur and built several small forts in the area, establishing the Kheshgi chieftaincy.
 The city was built as an aggregation of about twelve fortified hamlets, known as kots (کوٹ) forming a considerable town.
 The 12 mahallahs (abodes) were built by the order of the Mughal Emperor Akbar, and named after the heads of various Pashtun families.
 Some of these forts have been severely damaged over time.

 Under Mughal rule, the city flourished and was notable for commerce and trade.
-It became the home of the legendary Sufi saint and celebrated poet, Bulleh Shah, who is buried in a large shrine in the city.
+It became the home of the Sufi saint and poet, Bulleh Shah, who is buried in a large shrine in the city.
 After the decline of the Mughal Empire, the Kasur region fell into a power vacuum.
 Kasur was captured by Ahmad Shah Durrani of the Durrani Empire.

 Sikh

 The Sikhs sacked the city in 1747 under Jassa Singh Ahluwalia, and again in 1763 after Durrani shifted to Afghanistan.
 The Sikh Empire under Ranjit Singh, captured the city in 1807 in the Battle of Kasur.
-During the First Anglo-Sikh War, the city was occupied by Company forces on February 10, 1846.
+During the First Anglo-Sikh War, the city was occupied by Company forces on 10 February 1846.